kobman/KOBman/docs/Function_signatures_uninstall.md

 # &#x1F4D9; Uninstall Commands/function signatures:

+*The values of the arguments accepted by the function "kob" is exported as environment variables which later on recalls in other functions.*

 **common execution file for installation commands - KOBman/src/main/bash/commands/kobman-main.sh**

         function kob                                    Argument:$0 $1 $2 $3 $4           return :?